No Pardons in the Fells Acres Day Care Center Case

 As the client's advocate, it is essential for a defense attorney to ensure that structured forensic interview protocols and procedures have been followed correctly and adequately in order to protect the client's rights and prove their innocence.
 The protection of these rights begins with a careful review of the interviews and all evidence collected by law enforcement.
 If any irregularities are found in an interview, it is likely that client's rights have been violated.
 It is only through meticulous attention to detail and thorough preparation that a defense attorney can guarantee their client receives fair treatment throughout all stages of their case.

-At Regan Law, we have extensive experience defending sex abuse cases.
-We ensure that the policies and procedures put in place to protect the rights of defendants and integrity of evidence in criminal proceedings are strictly adhered to.
-If you or someone you know has been accused of a sex crime, contact our office today for a free consultation.
-We will sit down with you, review the police report, and get your side of the story.
+I have over 30 years of extensive experience defending sex abuse cases in Massachusetts.
+My office ensures that the policies and procedures put in place to protect the rights of our clients and integrity of evidence in criminal proceedings are strictly adhered to.
+If you or someone you know has been accused of a sex crime, fill out the form on our contact page, call my office at (978) 744-1220, or text me at (978) 643-0552 for a free case evaluation.
+I will sit down with you, review the police report, and get your side of the story.
+No matter how complex your case may be, my team and I can provide the legal representation and support you deserve.